In this article, I will introduce the Johnny Decimal system for organizing digital information.

 During the first step, you need to:

-- Make sure that every area is really different (you don’t want any overlap between those!)
+- Make sure that every area is really different.
+You don’t want any overlap between those, although it isn’t always easy (or possible!)

 One of the core ideas of this system is to group related information together.